pebble-dev/mobile-app/README.md

 To build all the mappings in this project (such as entity <> map mapping for SQL), you have to run the following command:

-`flutter pub run build_runner build --delete-conflicting-outputs`
+`fvm flutter pub run build_runner build --delete-conflicting-outputs`

 ## Building pigeons